Allied invasion of Sicily: Exploitation

 Patton had reorganised his forces into two corps.
-The Provisional Corps, commanded by Major General Geoffrey Keyes, consisting of the 2nd Armored, 3rd Infantry, and 82nd Airborne Divisions, was on the left.
-Lieutenant General Omar Bradley's U.S. II Corps was on the right.
+The Provisional Corps, commanded by Keyes, consisting of the 2nd Armored, 3rd Infantry, and 82nd Airborne Divisions, was on the left.
+The U.S. II Corps was on the right.
 By 17 July, Provisional Corps had captured Porto Empedocle and Agrigento.
 On 18 July, II Corps took Caltanissetta, just short of Route 121, the main east–west lateral through the center of Sicily.
 The American advance toward Agrigento was temporarily held up by the 207th Coastal Defence Division (under Colonel Augusto De Laurentis) that was at Sant'Oliva Station, 6 mi inland from Licata.
-The 10th Bersaglieri Regiment (under Colonel Fabrizio Storti) forced Colonel William O. Darby's 1st and 3rd Ranger Battalions of the 3rd Infantry Division to fight their way into Agrigento.
+The 10th Bersaglieri Regiment forced the 1st and 3rd Ranger Battalions of the 3rd Infantry Division to fight their way into Agrigento.
 By late afternoon on 16 July, the city was in American hands.

 The 15th Panzer Grenadier Division managed to join the other German formations in the east of the island.
 Patton was ordered on 18 July to push troops north through Petralia on Route 120, the next east–west lateral, and then to cut the northern coast road.
 After that, he would mop up the west of the island.
-Bradley's II Corps were given the task of making the northward move, while the Provisional Corps was tasked with the mopping up operation.
+II Corps were given the task of making the northward move, while the Provisional Corps was tasked with the mopping up operation.
 Alexander issued further orders to Patton to develop an eastward threat along the coast road once he had cut it.
 He was also directed to capture Palermo as quickly as possible as the main supply base for further eastward commitment north of Mount Etna.
 On 21 July, the Seventh Army's Provisional Corps overran the Italian battlegroup Raggruppamento Schreiber (under General Ottorino Schreiber), covering the withdrawal of the 15th Panzer Panzergrenadier Division, but Patton lost 300 men killed and wounded in the process.
 On 22 July, the Provisional Corps entered Palermo, and the next day the 45th Division cut the north coast road.